Skip to content

 SignalProcessing signalprocessing-controller SignalProcessing, RemediationRequest Pods, services, namespaces, nodes, events, deployments, replicasets, statefulsets, daemonsets, HPAs, PDBs, network policies (read); leases (full) Owner chain resolution and enrichment

-AIAnalysis aianalysis-controller AIAnalysis Events (create) Also bound to holmesgpt-api-client for HolmesGPT access and data-storage-client for DataStorage access
+AIAnalysis aianalysis-controller AIAnalysis Events (create) Also bound to kubernaut-agent-client for Kubernaut Agent access and data-storage-client for DataStorage access

 WorkflowExecution workflowexecution-controller WorkflowExecution Tekton PipelineRuns (full), TaskRuns (read), Jobs (full), events (create); leases (full) Creates Jobs and PipelineRuns in the execution namespace.
 When the ansible engine is enabled, also requires get on the AWX API token Secret -- see Ansible Engine Setup.